Roboy/tss18-robotsinmusicalimprovisation/README.md

-# Robots in musical improvisation
+# Robots in Musical Improvisation

 ## Prerequisites
 1. Create virtual environment in the root folder of this project: